print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

 &nbsp;&nbsp; **Returns:**

-&nbsp;&nbsp;&nbsp;&nbsp; A list of 10 dataframes containing simulated trajectories from 01-01-2021 of the 10 variables, or a list of 11 dataframes including the simulated stochastic discount factors if return_sdf is set TRUE.
+&nbsp;&nbsp;&nbsp;&nbsp; A list of 10 dataframes containing simulated trajectories from 01-01-2021 of the 10 variables, or a list of 11 dataframes including the simulated stochastic discount factors if `return_sdf` is set TRUE.
+Rows are the trajectories (e.g., `trajectory_1`), columns are the time steps (e.g., `2021-01-01`).
 See note (c) for explanations on the negativity of output values.

 &nbsp;&nbsp; **Usage:**